jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### What do you like about the SSG workflow?

 There are two things I like about working with SSGs.

-- Their simplicity.
-Flat files easily viewed, edited, and generated into HTML.
-There’s no magic to process, you build the workflow you want.
+First of all their simplicity.
+Flat files are easily viewed, edited, and tranformed into HTML.
+There’s no magic to process, you can build the workflow you want.
+Second of all their robustness.
-- Their robustness.
 The fact they don’t rely on (communication to) a database means you have got so much less to worry about.
-Any hosting environment will do and security is not an issue.
+Any hosting environment will do and security is not an issue (anymore).

 ### What is your most favorite feature in Jekyll?